SanjeevKGupta/example/tfvisual/README.md

+# OpenCV and TensorFlow Lite based Object Classification

+A python based implementation using two containers with detection time below < 0.5 sec without any GPU accelerator on Intel NUC.

+- Image capture and classfication
+- Http and kafka message bridge

-## Personalization of build, publish and use of IEAM system in a shared environment
+## Build, publish and use of IEAM system in a shared environment

 ### Introduction